 One of the benefits of being an apprentice is skill specialization.
 The apprenticeship program is a great opportunity for beginners to work with other professional carpenters in the actual work scenario enabling you to acquire their techniques to be good at what you do.

 The apprenticeship program usually takes about three (3) to four (4) years to complete.
-You will earn wage doing the on-the-job training while learning the skills needed.
+You will earn a wage doing the on-the-job training while learning the skills needed.
 Upon the completion of the apprentice program, you will earn the qualification of a journeyman.
-This means you can now become a crew leader, a foreman, a team supervisor or even establish your own contracting business, the possibilities are endless and it’s up to you what route you want to take.
+This means you can now become a crew leader, a foreman, a team supervisor, or even establish your own contracting business, the possibilities are endless and it’s up to you what route you want to take.

 If you think you want to become a carpenter apprentice, you may keep in touch with the Local 20 Carpenter Union in the information stated above.